 Solo travel can be absolutely thrilling and life altering and is fast becoming a popular way to travel.
-I first started solo traveling about two and a half years ago mainly because I was in between grad school and a job and had lots of time to travel whereas none of my friends could.
+I first started solo traveling about five years ago, mainly because I was in between grad school and a job and had lots of time to travel whereas none of my friends could.
 I knew it was then or never and took the plunge to solo travel and have never looked back since!
 This solo travel guide will cover tips for solo travel that I have gathered from my experiences.

 Benefits of Solo Travel